lupyuen/lupyuen.github.io/src/cbor2.md

 ## Build The Firmware

-Let's build the NuttX Firmware that contains our __LoRaWAN Library__...
+Let's build the NuttX Firmware with TinyCBOR inside...

 1. Install the build prerequisites...